RobDWaller/code101/README.md

 titleElement.innerHTML = title;
 ```

 And we're done.
-Save your `title.js` file and when you refresh your HTML page in your browser you will now see the title you defined appear on the web page.
+Save your `title.js` file and when you refresh your HTML page in your browser you will now see the title text appear on the web page.

 If you have any problems it will most likely relate to syntax.
 Check that any text you added sits within quote marks and that all your code lines end with a semi-colon.

-### Task Two: Add blog posts via JavaScript
+### Task Two: add blog posts via JavaScript

 Open the JavaScript file `training-files/scripts/blogs.js`.
 At the top of the file you will see a variable called `blopPosts`.
 This variable has been assigned an array of data, an array is just like a list and contains items.
 In this case we have a list of blogs each containing a title and an author.
 Our aim is to display these blog items on our web page.